Apple undercuts Facebook in the augmented reality platform war

 They won’t have to hope to be featured by Facebook or abide by its rules.
 And their native iOS AR apps will be available to many more people than those built on Google’s Tango AR platform that only runs on a small subset of Android phones equipped with special hardware.

-While Facebook has only previewed experiences from a limited range of big name partners like Nike, EA games, and NASA since it curates what’s available, tons of Apple ARKit developers are already showing off the flexibility of baking AR into the mobile operating system, from creating AR characters like BB-8 from Star Wars, visualizing a running route on AR mountains, drawing on surfaces, and all manners of weird art.
+While Facebook has only previewed experiences from a limited range of big name partners like Nike, EA games, and NASA since it curates what’s available, tons of Apple ARKit developers are already showing off the flexibility of baking AR into the mobile operating system, from creating AR characters like BB-8 from Star Wars, to visualizing a running route on AR mountains, to drawing on surfaces, and creating all manners of weird art.

 Essentially, Apple has made core augmented reality technology table stakes rather than a unique draw.
 Facebook will have to trade on its power to feature AR experiences in front of its billions of users on both iOS and Android, the potential to go viral through its social network, and its low friction since potential AR experience users don’t have to install a new app.

 Facebook will of course get to lean on Apple’s technology too.
-But if developers side with Apple and putting AR in their own apps, it could deprive Facebook of AR experiences it’s relying on to help it outdo Snapchat.
+But if developers side with Apple and the idea of putting AR in their own apps, it could deprive Facebook of AR experiences it’s relying on to help it outdo Snapchat.

+The physical world is far too vast for any one company to fill it with AR by itself.
+Yet secretive Snapchat has no background in working with developers.
+If Apple steals the longtail of the dev crowd, Facebook may have to rely on a few key partners and its own sagging ingenuity to dream up AR fun that attracts teens.

 0